BigGait: Learning Gait Representation You Want by Large Vision Models: Method

-where $E_{\text{ap}}$ denotes a linear convolution layer with the kernel size of $1\times1$ and output channel of $C$.
+\textbf{Appearance Branch.} To effectively capture characteristics within $f_m$, GRE develops an appearance branch: where $E_{\text{ap}}$ denotes a linear convolution layer with the kernel size of $1\times1$ and output channel of $C$.
 Here $C$ is a hyper-parameter determining the channel of intermediate gait representation $f_{ap}$.
 Note the functionality of $E_{\text{ap}}$ can be easily approximated by the early layers of GaitBase.
 Here we introduce this layer mainly for GPU memory saving by ensuring $C\ll1,536$ (the channel number of $f_m$).
 Overall, $E_{\text{ap}}$ linearly adjusts features along the channel dimension and then directly feeds its output $f_{ap}$ into the gait model.

 By comparing the input $f_m$ with the output $f_{ap}$, as shown in Fig.~\ref{fig:overview}, the emergence of noisy elements within the latter should be primarily driven by the downstream gait model rather than the linear $E_{\text{ap}}$.
-This observation is consistent with findings in related studies~\cite{liang2022gaitedge, li2023depth}, suggesting that the gait model tends to emphasize the clearly unchanged gait-unrelated cues rather than the subtle gait patterns.
-Further visualizations in Sec.~\ref{Visualization Analysis} reveal the correlation between these noises with the clothing texture on the body.
+This observation is consistent with findings in related studies~\cite{liang2022gaitedge, li2023depth}, suggesting that the gait model tends to emphasize the clearly unchanged gait-irrelevant cues rather than the subtle gait patterns.
+Further visualizations in Sec.~\ref{Visualization Analysis} reveal the correlation between these noises and the clothing texture on the body.

 To alleviate this issue, the GRE module develops a denoising branch parallel to this appearance branch.